-On November 14, 2006, the Company received a letter from Manatt, Phelps & Phillips LLP on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd. and Acrux Limited (collectively "Acrux") notifying the Company of an alleged dispute under the Testosterone and Estradiol Development Agreements between VIVUS and Acrux.
-The Company believes it is in compliance with all material aspects of both of these agreements and have communicated this belief to Acrux.
-If the Company is unable to resolve the matter with Acrux, the Company intends to seek to enforce their rights under these agreements.
-The claims have not progressed further, but, to date, the claims have not been formally withdrawn.
-Development and commercialization of EvaMist and Testosterone MDTS continues as planned.
-The Company believes that they have a meritorious defense to claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter, it could have a material adverse effect on VIVUS' business, financial condition and results of operations.
+On November 14, 2006, the Company received a letter from Manatt, Phelps & Phillips LLP ("Manatt") on behalf of Acrux DDS Pty Ltd., FemPharm PTY Ltd., and Acrux Limited (collectively "Acrux") notifying the Company of an alleged dispute under the Testosterone ("Luramist") and Estradiol ("Evamist") Development Agreements (the "Acrux Agreements") between VIVUS and Acrux.
+The Company believes it is in compliance with all material aspects of the Acrux Agreements and has communicated this belief to Acrux.
+The claims relating to Evamist have not progressed further, but, to date, the claims have not been formally withdrawn.
+On November 5, 2007, Acrux made a demand for arbitration under the Acrux Agreements regarding its claims related to Luramist.
+Acrux's demand seeks a reversion of all rights assigned to the Company related to Luramist, monetary damages, a portion of a milestone payment for Luramist under the Acrux Agreements and declaratory relief.
+The arbitration process is proceeding, with the parties selecting and qualifying potential arbitrators.
+The Company believes that it is in compliance with all material aspects of the Acrux Agreements, including those relating to Luramist and that it currently does not owe monetary damages or any milestone payment under the Acrux Agreements.
+Accordingly, the Company believes that it has a meritorious defense to claims made by Acrux in connection with the alleged dispute; however, in the event that Acrux should prevail in this matter, it could have a material adverse effect on VIVUS' business, financial conditions and results of operations.
+Notwithstanding the dispute, the development and commercialization of Evamist and Luramist continue as planned.